 If this is the situation you find yourself in with a loved one, contact Narconon for assistance.
 The Narconon drug rehabilitation program has a 70 percent success rate, one of the best in the field, and can help the addicted person come back to life and productiveness again.
 You can have that person back again.

 One of the Narconon drug rehab program steps that helps bring the drug user back to an enjoyable life is the Narconon New Life Detoxification Program, a healthy detox activity that utilizes a sauna, moderate exercise and a precise regimen of nutritional supplements.
 The result is a fresh, bright viewpoint and clearer thinking.
-Contact Narconon at 1-800-775-8750 to get all your questions on heroin answered.
+Contact Narconon at 1-800-775-8750 to learn more about our program.